-Nathan Lee specializes in patent prosecution of technologies related to electrical engineering and computer science.
+Nathan Lee's practice is focused on patent prosecution of technologies related to electrical engineering and computer science.
 He received a B.S. in Electrical and Computer Engineering from Seoul National University in 2008, and earned his Bachelor of Laws (LL.B.) from Korea National Open University in 2014.
 Nathan received his Master of Laws (LL.M.) from University of California, Berkeley, School of Law (Boalt Hall).

 University of California-Berkeley